Milton, MA - Everything you Want to Know

 Quincy House in nearby Quincy

-There are plenty of vibrant bars and nightclubs to visit in the town.
+There are plenty of vibrant bars and nightclubs to visit in Milton.
 The area gets a B rating from Niche for the active nightlife options.
 Here are some of the most popular places below.

 Lower Mills Tavern - gastro pub style